-Sysparm Use Possible Values Default Specifies the name(s) of programs to be loaded by SMARTS at the end of initialization. see text none
+Sysparm Use Possible Values Default

+INIT-PGM Specifies the name(s) of programs to be loaded by SMARTS at the see text none

+end of initialization.

+'''

 INIT-PGM={ name | (name1, name2, ..., namen) }

+'''

 The programs named are called from the nucleus during startup in the order they are specified, executed in the SMARTS address space in SMARTS's key, and deleted after execution.
 If a program ABENDs, SMARTS initialization optionally continues.